PyCoder913/anglepy/README.md

 ## Overview

 `anglepy` is a lightweight deep generative Python framework designed for non-parametric distributional regression on circular data.
 Traditional regression targets the conditional mean, which can be geometrically misleading for circular responses under multimodal, skewed, or asymmetric data structures.
-ANGLE addresses these limitations by learning the full conditional distribution of an angular response, given Euclidean covariates, through a generative map optimized via a generalized circular energy score (GCES) loss.
+ANGLE addresses these limitations by learning the full conditional distribution of an angular response, given Euclidean and circular covariates, through a generative map optimized via a generalized circular energy score (GCES) loss.